__________________________________________________________________

 as originally in Eden.

-human priorities.
-Only at Christ’s return can the sin curse of earth be
+at Christ’s return can the sin curse in earth be removed.
+But humanity's sin debt

-on the cross has paid for all sins of human nature—both for the
+Christ’s sacrificial death on the cross has paid for all sins of human nature—

 But if anyone does sin, we have an advocate with the Father,